 Come experience the benefits of Rock ‘n Roll in this weeklong program aimed at teens and young adults.
 Each day will focus on learning the skills required to be part of a band including instrumentation, problem solving, teamwork, confidence, and style.
 The week will conclude with a live performance that will rock your socks off!Details + Registration

-Summer 2022 will be lots of fun at DSRF!
-Join us for music, dancing, theatre sports, OT and more!
+Summer 2023 will be lots of fun at DSRF!
+Join us for art, photography, cooking, music, and more!
 Participants must be between the ages of 13 to 25 and be successful in a group environment.Details + Registration

 Families should inquire if a program offers financial assistance or if they qualify for funding (e.g. Variety, CKNW, At Home Program, CLBC) at the time of registration.
 Financial assistance allocation is at the sole discretion of the DSRF.
 Families not part of a funding program (such as the Autism Funding Unit or the At Home Program) are required to pay the full fee of the session.
 Sessions are billed once monthly.
 Depending on the funding model, you will receive an invoice for any monies owing and/ or organizations will be billed directly.
 You must pay in order to ensure continuity of services.